Glossary of Formal Languages and Compilation

 Partwise

-Organization of the file by instrument then by measure (the most common).
+File organization by instrument then by measure (most common).

 → See I5